 Creating new jobs for women from all walks of life.
 Women’s employment and financial independence have been a constant, unfailing driving force in my efforts for empowering women.
 My biggest life achievement is creating 300 jobs for women.

 What are some personal habits that have helped you in your career?

 Sport!
 It has been an inseparable part of my life as long as I can remember.
 This lifestyle enabled me to have a bird’s-eye view of sports and management in the sport and bodybuilding industries.

 Any career-related surprises in the pipelines?

 Yes!
-We’re working on expanding green spaces and sport facilities.
-You’ll hear more about in the future.
+We’re working on expanding green spaces and sports facilities.
+You’ll hear more about them in the future.

 What is the most important cause you care about?

 Anything I’ve done over the years has been centered on improving gender equality.
-But women pose an unwelcome challenge to that end.
-We always talk about the issue but we hold ourselves back with prejudice, lack of awareness and, of course, miseducation.
-But I’m confident that we can take greater steps in dealing with our most pressing issues.
+However, women pose an unwelcome challenge to that end.
+We always talk about the issue, but we hold ourselves back with prejudice, lack of awareness, and, of course, miseducation.
+Nevertheless, I’m confident that we can take greater steps in dealing with our most pressing issues.